SAFE WATER

 Contaminated water is a vehicle for transmitting diseases because it may contain pathogenic microorganisms or chemical substances that, when ingested, cause some damage to the body.
 The presence of bacteria, parasites and toxic waste in water for human use and consumption causes diseases such as cholera, dysentery, hepatitis A and typhoid fever.
 (According to the WHO, 88% of diarrheal diseases are the result of an unsafe water supply and poor sanitation and hygiene.)

-That is why Fundación Raíz Ecuador considers it necessary to guarantee access to safe water for human consumption, through the execution of a pilot project focused on providing safe water for 9 Siekopai communities located along the Aguarico River basin. , in the Shushufindi canton, Sucumbíos, in the Amazon.
+Objectives of Fundación Raíz Ecuador are to promote the conservation of the environment and support of indigenous people.
+For years we have worked with Amazonian indigenous peoples, especially with the Siekopai people.
+Fundación Raíz Ecuador considers it essential to guarantee access to safe water for human consumption.
+We are working on a project focused on providing safe water for 9 Siekopai communities located along the Aguarico River basin, in the Shushufindi canton, Sucumbíos, in the Amazon.